-The Norwich University Writers Series kicks off the 2018-19 year with author Joy Passanante on Monday, Oct.
+The Norwich University Writers Series kicked off the 2018-19 year with author Joy Passanante on Monday, Oct.
 1, at 4 pm in the Kreitzberg Library Todd Multipurpose Room.

 Passanante has been publishing in three genres over four decades, including collections of poetry and short stories; a novel; and a biography-memoir.
 Her fiction and nonfiction have won national recognition.
 She also received Idaho Commission on the Arts Fellowships for both poetry and fiction as well as an Idaho Humanities Council Research Fellowship for her nonfiction.